Guide to our olive oils

 Extra Virgin Olive Oil

-Extra Virgin Oil is obtained from perfectly healthy olives during collection.
-A hygiene process is then carried out to eliminate any impurities contained in the oil (such as dust, sand, branches, etc.); the olives are pressed, the pressed mass is beaten, and the oil extracted by spinning.
-This process takes place in the oil mill.
+Extra Virgin Olive Oil is obtained from perfectly healthy olives during collection.
+A cleaning process is then carried out to eliminate any impurities contained in the olive oil (such as dust, sand, branches, etc.); the olives are pressed, the pressed mass is beaten, and the oil extracted by spinning.
+This process takes place in the olive oil mill.